Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

 \subsection{Background}

-To test our method, we generate three different families of synthetic decision forest instances, which differ in the topology of the trees and the products that appear in the splits: \begin{enumerate} \item \textbf{T1 forest}.
+To test our method, we generate three different families of synthetic decision forest instances, which differ in the topology of the trees and the products that appear in the splits: \begin{enumerate} \item \textbf{T1 instances}.
 A T1 forest consists of balanced trees of depth $d$ (i.e., trees where all leaves are at depth $d+1$).
-For each tree, we sample $d$ products $i_1,\dots, i_d$ uniformly without replacement from $\Ncal$, the set of all products.
+For each tree, we sample $d$ products $i_1,\dots, i_d$ uniformly without replacement from $\Ncal$.
 Then, for every depth $d' \in \{1,\dots, d\}$, we set the split product $v(t,s)$ as $v(t,s) = i_{d'}$ for every split $s$ that is at depth $d'$. \item \textbf{T2 instances}.
 A T2 forest consists of balanced trees of depth $d$.
-For each tree, we set the split products at each split iteratively, starting at the root, in the following manner:
+For each tree, we set the split products at each split iteratively, starting at the root, in the following manner: (a) Initialize $d' = 1$; (b) For all splits $s$ at depth $d'$, set $v(s,t) = i_s$ where $i_s$ is drawn uniformly at random from the set $\Ncal \setminus \cup_{s' \in A(s)} \{ v(t, s') \}$, where $A(s)$ is the set of ancestor splits to split $s$ (i.e., all splits appearing on the path from the root node to split $s$); (c) Increment $d' \gets d' + 1$; and (d) If $d' > d$, stop; otherwise, return to Step (b).